microsoft/Azure-Invoice-Process-Automation-Solution-Accelerator/Deployment/Deployment.md

 ### Step 3.1: Train Invoice Model
 In this step you will train a custom Form Recognizer models for invoices

-1. Go to [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio), scroll down and select  "Custom Model"
+1. Go to [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio), scroll down and select  "Custom Model", click "Create new"

 ![Create custom model](./img/CreateCustomModel.png)